-Nov.
-7, 2013 – The University of Utah will honor 11 Utah veterans, including the second female admiral, at its 16th annual Veterans Day Commemoration Ceremony, Monday, Nov.
-11, 2013, in the ballroom in the A. Ray Olpin Union Building.
+The University of Utah will honor 11 Utah veterans, including Chris Haley, who served in Iraq and Afghanistan and lost a leg while trying to aid another injured solider, at its 18th annual Veterans Day Commemoration Ceremony, Wednesday, Nov.
+11, 2015, in the ballroom in the A. Ray Olpin Union Building.
 The tribute includes a panel discussion, a 21-cannon salute, an awards ceremony and a concert.

-The awards ceremony beings at 11 a.m., symbolic of the history of Veterans Day, which celebrates the armistice that ended World War I on the 11th hour of the 11th day of the 11th month.
+The awards ceremony begins at 11 a.m., symbolic of the history of Veterans Day, which celebrates the armistice that ended World War I on the 11th hour of the 11th day of the 11th month.
 Nominations came from across the state, and the 11 veterans chosen to be honored will receive a commemorative medallion onstage at the ceremony.
-An additional award, the Student Veteran of the Year, will be awarded to a current U student.
+Additionally, U student Rich Stowell will be recognized as the 2015-2016 Student Veteran of the Year, elected by his peers, and Col. Bernard Fisher, a former U student and Medal of Honor recipient who passed away last year, will also be recognized.
 The ceremony will conclude with a 21-cannon salute at noon.

 The final event, the Veterans Day concert, begins at 7 p.m. in the Jon.
-M. Huntsman Center, 1825 S. Campus Dr. This is the 58th annual Veterans Day concert and features the Utah National Guard, 23rd Army Band and combined Granite School District High School Choir performing an array of patriotic songs.
+M. Huntsman Center, 1825 S. Campus Drive.
+This is the 60th annual Veterans Day concert and features the Utah National Guard, 23rd Army Band and Granite School District High School choirs performing an array of patriotic songs.
 For more information about the concert, call 801-432-4407.

 All events are free and open to the public.

-For a complete list of honors and events, visit www.veteransday.utah.edu.
+For a complete list of honors and events, visit veteransday.utah.edu.